-IELTS is owned by three partners, the University of Cambridge ESOL Examinations, the British Council and IDP Education Pty Limited (through its subsidiary company, IELTS Australia Pty Limited).
-Further information on IELTS can be found on the IELTS website (www.ielts.org).
+IELTS is owned by three partners: the University of Cambridge ESOL Examinations, the British Council and IDP: Education Australia (through its subsidiary company, IELTS Australia Pty Limited).

+Further information on IELTS can be found in the IELTS Handbook and the IELTS Information for candidates leaflet, available free of charge from IELTS centres.
+These can also be downloaded from the IELTS website (www.ielts.org).